Table of Contents

 5. VR resistance

-The game where all previous advances come together is Boneworks , a multi-hour physics-based modeling adventure with full functionality.
+The game where all previous advances come together is boneworks , a multi-hour physical modeling adventure with full functionality.
 This game adds a unique feature: push-back modeling.
 What does it mean?
 That if you push too far on something that doesn't move you are thrown back (in the digital space).
 In Boneworks, the physics of pushback is applied not only to movement but also to the weight of objects, creating a new level of realism and immersion.